jmreddy2106/Terraform-aws-localstack/README.md

 **Step-1**: Run the `terraform init` command that downloads necessary packages specific service provider.
 - `terraform init`

-**Step-2**: Run `terraform plan` command that validates the terraform script and describes entire plan of infra that is going to create on aws cloud.
+**Step-2**: Run `terraform plan` that validates the terraform script and describes entire plan of infra that is going to create on aws cloud.
 - `terraform plan`

-**Step-3**: Run `terraform apply` command that trying ot create your Infra on specific provider.
+**Step-3**: Run `terraform apply` that trying ot create your Infra of specific provider.
 - `terraform apply --auto-approve`

 If you add/modify any resources in your terraform then rerun the `Step-3` that only adds newly added service.